ManpreetChoudhary/word-games-theme/_posts/2021-01-08-history-of-scrabble.md

 ---
 tags: []
-categories:
+categories: wordle
-- Scrabble
-- history
 layout: post
-title: History of Scrabble
+title: Wordle Solver
-image: "/uploads/output-1.png"
+image: '/uploads/output-1.png'
-image2: "/uploads/8-jan.PNG"
+image2: '/uploads/8-jan.PNG'
 author: ankita
 comments: true
 ---

 During the Great Depression, Scrabble was invented by an unemployed New York architect called Alfred Mosher Butts, who playfully toyed with the concept that during the grim economic times, Americans should have a little distraction.
 He managed to get himself a part-time job as a statistician and in his spare time came up with a brilliant idea to create a game.
 Butts came up with the idea of creating a game after reading a poem by Edgar Allen Poe.
 In this poem, The Gold Bug the character decodes messages by converting symbols to letters.
 After determining what the most enduring games were in history like the board games, number games like dice, and letter games like crossword puzzles, he implemented a method of combining all these within one game.

 It took seven years for Butts to come up with the proper balance of numbered letters.
 The patent office rejected his application twice and Butts could not also come up with a relevant and attractive name for this new game.
 Gradually Butts named his new game ‘Lexico’.
 This game had no board.
 For four years Butts sold his game to his friends and tried to spark the interest of the Salem brothers in his game.
 He later added a board to his game Lexico, so that words could be created in a crossword-style.
 Then he named his game ‘ Criss Cross Words’.
 He hand made these games, hand lettering the tiles and gluing them to balsa wood.
 They sold for $2.